999Gabriel/SprachenTrainer/README.md

 Here's a glimpse of what CerveLingua offers.
 (Consider adding more screenshots of your actual platform!)

 **AI Conversation Setup:**
-*(Imagine a screenshot here showing the user selecting topic, level, and mode for AI chat)* `![AI Conversation Setup](img/AI-chat.png)
+`![AI Conversation Setup](img/AI-chat.png)

 **Sentence Builder Game in Action:**
-*(Imagine a screenshot here showing the Sentence Builder game interface)* `![Sentence Builder Game](img/sentence_builder.png)
+`![Sentence Builder Game](img/sentence_builder.png)

 **User Dashboard / Progress:**
-*(Imagine a screenshot here showing the user's dashboard with XP and level)*
 ![User Dashboard](img/dashboard_img.png)

 ## 🚀 Technologies Powering CerveLingua